 DNA is found in your cells.
 When we look at many cells under a microscope we will usually see a darkly stained center.
 That dark colored center is called the nucleus and it is where the DNA is found.
 We need to clearly define everyday terms and phrases like “blank is genetic” or its “in a person’s gene”?
 Students don’t always realize that is referring to DNA.

-DNA Model Keychain Project
+How to Make a DNA Model Keychain

 If you feel like this might be a little over what you want to cover with your kiddo, you might try some of the resources here.